 - 80. Members should note that the determination must be made in accordance with the Development Plan unless material considerations indicate otherwise.
 A significant material consideration is the National Planning Policy Framework (NPPF).
 The NPPF states that less weight should be given to the policies above if they are in conflict with the NPPF. - 81.
 The NPPF is designed to facilitate positive growth making economic, environmental and social progress for this and future generations and delivering sustainable development without delay.
 It sets out a 'pro-growth' agenda.
-Paragraph 21 of the NPPF highlights some crucial points in this respect, including: - (i) investment in business should not be over-burdened by the combined requirements of planning policy expectations, - (ii) policies should be flexible enough to accommodate needs not anticipated in the plan and allow a rapid response to changes in economic circumstances, and - (iii) local plans should identify priority areas for economic regeneration, infrastructure provision and environmental enhancement. - 82.
-Paragraph 23 of the NPPF requires that planning policies should be positive and promotes competitive town centre environments.
+Paragraph 21 of the NPPF highlights some crucial points in this respect, including:

+(i) investment in business should not be over-burdened by the combined requirements of planning policy expectations,

+(ii) policies should be flexible enough to accommodate needs not anticipated in the plan and allow a rapid response to changes in economic circumstances, and customer choice and a diverse retail offer and reflect the individuality of town centres.

+(iii) local plans should identify priority areas for economic regeneration, infrastructure provision and environmental enhancement.

+82. Paragraph 23 of the NPPF requires that planning policies should be positive and promotes competitive town centre environments.
 It identifies that town centres lie at the heart of their communities and that they should provide